Chamber of Commerce and Business Improvement Associations (BIA)

 From the city centre and across the suburbs, Newcastle contains many commercial centres.
 Each centre contains different mixes of businesses, residents and visitors, but all centres would like to optimise their character and commercial prosperity through a coordinated approach to economic development.

 To help achieve these aims, Newcastle's Mainstreet Program was established in the early 1990's.
-Under this model, Newcastle City Council has collected a special benefit rate from businesses within each nominated commercial centre to pool funds for economic development projects such as marketing, public infrastructure and facility improvements, street beautification and community events.
+Under this model, City Of Newcastle has collected a special benefit rate from businesses within each nominated commercial centre to pool funds for economic development projects such as marketing, public infrastructure and facility improvements, street beautification and community events.